 Please view the files below for details of monies received and spent by Thurston Parish Council on behalf of the community of Thurston.

-Detailed breakdowns on a monthly basis as to expenditure incurred and income received can be found in the associated papers submitted for each monthly main meeting.
-Use this link to be redirected to the relevant pages>>
+Detailed breakdowns on a monthly basis as to Neighbourhood CIL expenditure incurred and income received can be found in the associated papers submitted for each monthly main meeting.